JCarter-coder/Foo-Parameterizations/README.md

 - **ModuleSelector.jsx**: Select the various modules loaded by community.
 - **ModuleContainer.jsx**: The selected module is rendered here.
 - **RightContainer.jsx**: Could be used for supporting references, graphics, etc. applicable to the module.
-- **modules folder**: This is where modules are contained.
+- *modules folder*: This is where modules are contained.
 A template folder within this folder can be used for future ideas.
-- **template folder**
+- *template folder*:
   - `Template_Phys.jsx`: To be used for the interactive portion of the module.
   - `template.js`: stores applicable functions or classes for the module.
 Could be copied for use in outside software packages.